demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 To enable the uniqueness check on the `Username` and the `EmailAddress` fields, we need to canonicalize both of them.

-In our case, trimming the white-space characters and convtering to the string to lower case should suffice.
+In our case, trimming the white-space characters and converting to the string to lower case should suffice.

 To do it, we can use the existing `TryCreate` function in the `Username` and `EmailAddress` type.